roma-glushko/frens/README.md

 > [!NOTE]
 >
-> 🚧 **This project is under active development, so some CLI or behaviours may change.** 🚧
+> 🚧 **This project is under active development, so some CLI or behaviors may change.** 🚧

 ## Features